 Tax loss restriction rules, referred to as the LRE rules, may apply to a Fund when an investor (counted together with its affiliates) becomes the holder of units worth more than 50% of a Fund.
 This could happen when an investor (counted together with its affiliates) acquire units, or when another investor redeems units.
 Each time the LRE rules apply to a Fund, the taxation year of the Fund will be deemed to end and the Fund will be deemed to realize its unrealized capital losses.
 A Fund may elect to realize capital gains in order to offset its capital losses and non-capital losses, including undeducted losses from prior years.
 Any undeducted capital losses will expire and may not be deducted by a Fund in future years and any undeducted non-capital losses will be restricted in future years, with the result that income and capital gains distributions in the future may be larger.
 The Funds' Declaration provides for the automatic distribution to unitholders of a sufficient amount of income and capital gains of the Funds for each taxation year (including a taxation year that is deemed to end by virtue of an LRE) so that the Funds will not be liable for ordinary income tax.
 For more information regarding the taxation of distributions, see the Income tax considerations section.
 A Fund is not subject to the application of the LRE rules if it has at all times met the "investment fund" definition for purposes of the LRE rules.
-As described above, no assurance can be given that a What is a mutual fund and what are the risks of investing in a mutual fund? (continued)

-Fund will meet or continue to meet the investment fund definition.
+A Fund will be considered an "investment fund" for this purpose if it meets certain conditions, including satisfying certain of the conditions necessary to qualify as a "mutual fund trust" for purposes of the Tax Act, not using any property in the course of carrying on a business and complying with certain asset diversification requirements (or where a Fund invests in an underlying fund in certain circumstances, the underlying fund complying with these conditions).
+As described above, no assurance can be given that a Fund will meet or continue to meet the investment fund definition.